unoplatform/Uno.CodeGen/doc/Equality Generation.md

    * **Only read-only fields/properties should be used** A warning will be generated when using mutable fields.
-   * **Nested classes not supported**, the class must be directly in its namespace for the generation to happend.
+   * **Nested classes not supported**, the class must be directly in its namespace for the generation to happen.
 1. **KeyEquality**:
    The _Key Equality_ is a feature to compare entities for the equality of their key(s).
 The main usage of this equality is to compare if